kohlersbtuh15/accesskey_tools/aws/README.md

 Use aksk to create a federation token, and then generate a temporary link, which is valid for 15 minutes.

 # Instructions for use
-To install the required dependencies before use, run `pip install -r requirements.txt`, fill in the corresponding values ​​​​in config.py, run the corresponding py script directly, and enter the corresponding values ​​​​as prompted.
+To install the required dependencies before use, run `pip3 install -r requirements.txt`, fill in the corresponding values ​​​​in config.py, run the corresponding py script directly, and enter the corresponding values ​​​​as prompted.

 # proxy
 The socks proxy is provided in the code.
 When you need to use it, fill in the ip and port values ​​​​in config.py, and then remove the corresponding comment part in the code.